tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 }
 ```

-* Currently, we have a way to bid and even outbid other bidders.
+* Currently, we have a way to bid, and even outbid, other bidders.
 As you may remember, when a bidder is outbid, the amount that they originally bid is stored in `pendingReturns`.
 Now we need to create a way for them to return that amount to their account.

 Inside the `withdraw` function, start by defining a new `uint` named `amount` and set the value equal to that of the `mapped` value of `msg.sender` in the `pendingReturns` map.